The Cove, a Documentary Reflection

 What is more shocking, the truth about the cove in Taiji, and the covert operations of the Japanese fishermen was not something that is known by most Japanese!
 They did not know that the free meat that the children are being fed on public school cafeterias have high levels of mercury, this could lead to mercury poisoning.

 More than capturing the interests of the people and eliciting such a stir of emotions to the viewers, The Cove was able to successfully document the illegal trade and butchering of dolphins.
 It is something that the international community has to act on.
 It was a powerful film that showcases the interdependence of the marine and aquatic life and how it connects to humans.
 Moreover, such acts—massive dolphin fishing in Japan have global repercussions.

-Besides butchering dolphins, and whaling practices exposed, I think the best lesson that the movie was able to partake is the delicate balance of the ecosystem.
-It shows how man single-handedly as specie has created such a damaging impact to the environment and the entire ecosystem.
+Besides butchering dolphins and whaling practices exposed, I think the best lesson that the movie was able to partake is the delicate balance of the ecosystem.
+It shows how man single-handedly as species has created such a damaging impact on the environment and the entire ecosystem.
 We are taking more than what we are able to give back to preserve our resources.

 More than exposing one aspect of human exploitation, The Cove stresses the importance of moderation and on how the interdependency of the “circle of life” affects the entire ecology of man, animals, and plants.
 It is something that people should not take for granted.

 Simple actions like educating yourself to the environmental concerns closest to home and global campaigns concerning the environment are causes worth taking.
-Like the way technology was utilize in the film to expose the cove, technology could also be utilized in making each campaign, each cause, spread to a wider-range of audience around the globe.
+Like the way technology was utilize in the film to expose the cove, the technology could also be utilized in making each campaign, each cause spread to a wider-range of the audience around the globe.